rchrd2/NonProjector/README.txt

    control the above properties
 -- Free, Open Source, DIY, Minimal

+The software is open source and hosted on Github® at http://github.com/rcaceres/nonprojector.

+It has only been tested with Mac OS 10.5 Leopard.
+Compatibility with Snow Leopard is currently untested.

 Have fun.
 Feedback is appreciated.

-The software is open source and hosted on Github® at http://github.com/rcaceres/nonprojector.

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,